-We all know people who think they’re tuned in but still have a way of raising high-minded objections to the popular culture they didn’t happen to grow up with.
+We all know people who think they’re tuned in but who still have a way of raising high-minded objections to the popular culture they didn’t happen to grow up with.
 They’re the ones who said, back in the ’90s, that Howard Stern isn’t funny or Hip-hop isn’t music or How could anyone watch reality TV?
 It’s all fake!
-So if you gawk with bewilderment, and a touch of horrified awe, at the brave new world of social-media exhibitionists who preen and flounce through the brutally arresting documentary “The American Meme,” you may leave yourself open to the same accusation: that you have somehow failed to grasp the appeal of these people because, to put it simply, you’re too old.
+So if you gawk with bewilderment, and a touch of horrified awe, at the brave new world of social-media exhibitionists who preen and flounce through the brutally arresting documentary “The American Meme,” you may leave yourself open to the same accusation: that you have somehow failed to grasp the appeal of these people because — to put it simply — you’re too old.

 Actually, though, there’s a key difference.
-“The American Meme” is a movie I very much recommend, since it’s both highly entertaining and an essential snapshot of the narcotic voyeuristic parasitic American fishbowl.
-Yet if you watch the movie and take in the spirit of someone like Kirill Bichutsky, the party maestro whose brand activity is lining up women in nightclubs so that he can spray their sexually suggestive open mouths with champagne, or the Fat Jewish (née Josh Ostrovsky), a clown prince of the apocalypse who looks like Zippy the Pinhead on the wrong side of a Doritos bender, or Paris Hilton, the snark princess of wealth narcissism who started it all, and you ask, “What’s the deal with these people?
+“The American Meme” is a film I very much recommend, since it’s both highly entertaining and an essential snapshot of the voyeuristic parasitic American fishbowl.
+Yet if you watch the movie and take in the spirit of someone like Kirill Bichutsky, the party maestro whose brand activity is lining up women in nightclubs so that he can spray their sexually suggestive open mouths with champagne; or the Fat Jewish (née Josh Ostrovsky), a clown prince of the apocalypse who looks like Zippy the Pinhead on the wrong side of a Doritos bender; or Paris Hilton, the snark princess of wealth narcissism who started it all, and you ask, “What’s the deal with these people?
 They don’t seem like they have much talent,” you have not failed to grasp the essence of their appeal.
 You have just defined the essence of their appeal.